Rilu-Ril/WEB-socket.io-OnlineChat/Readme.md

 Install:

 1. install node.js on your machine
-2. install nam
+2. install npm
 3. go to the directory with these files
-4. write on terminal “nam install express” and “nam install socket.io”
+4. write on terminal “npm install express” and “npm install socket.io”
+5. you will see a file "node-modules" has been created

 Run: